 Hay is a smaller suburb in New South Wales within the Hay local government area (postcode 2711).
-With a population of 2,300, the suburb has a mature demographic with a median age of 47.
+It is home to about 2,300 residents, with an older-leaning population and a median age of 47.
 Households earn a median income of $60K per year, with an average household size of 2.2 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.1% year-on-year at the LGA level.
+NSW employment has moved +0.3% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+NSW also had 37 Commonwealth-backed major projects under construction, 5 underway, and 75 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are labourers, technicians & trades, managers.
+Employment in the area leans toward agriculture and retail trade.
 The top ancestries reported are English, Australian, Irish.

 Hay is served by 3 schools, including 2 primary, 1 secondary.
 The average ICSEA score is 933, which is below the national average of 1,000.
 Public transport access includes 5 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Hay LGA is low at 0 incidents per 100,000 population.